AdrianBaguio/citilogistics/README.md

 # Insix IT/Web work log
+**4-6-2021**
+- Setting up a phone for Internal Staff.
+(Fixed)
+- Calculated how long the ethernet cable going to Internal Staff desk.
+(Fixed)
+- Created end pins for the ethernet cable.
+(Fixed)
+- clean up the phones, and set up the phone on her desk.
+(Fixed)
+- Upgraded Internal Staff laptop's ram to 16 GB.
+(Fixed)
+- Password missing for aramex on Internal Staff new laptop (Fixed)
+- Figured out that she was using internet explorer, and there's no export password.
+(Fixed)
+- Instead downloaded a tool recommended by microsoft to view IE passwords.
+Asks her to take a picture.
+(Fixed)
+- Tried it on the new laptop, the password is correct and working (Fixed)
+- Issue with Internal Staff phone.
+Date/Time not updating (In Progress)
+- Working on the driverapp side of the app.
+- Uploaded new files to production.
+- Provided admins with the Global Account
+- Continue working with the telnet app
+- Left the app open overnight.
+Error still reoccuring.
+Continue investigating the issue.
+- Added more logs to view where the error occurs.
+(Fixed)
+- Fixed bugs on the code.
+Error fixed (Fixed)

 **4-5-2021**
 - Continue working with the driver app adding zoning.
 - Updated and created database table for the new zone live.